 - 1. Polish Government Energy Program MIDA was used to elaborate a strategy for integration of energy and chemical sectors.
 MIDA study contributed to the fact that a new development, namely energochemical processing of coal, was brought to light and attained its place in the long-term policy. - 2.
-JSRD competed successfully in offering its services to UNIDO and performed the following projects esults obtained from these projects as well as from the SADCC study mentioned further on are documented in UNIDO Reports, distribution of which is restricted: - Master Plan for Development of the Chemical Industry in Iran, - Master Plan for Development of the Chemical Industry in Algeria, - Master Plan for Development of the Petrochemical Industry in Algeria.
+JSRD competed successfully in offering its services to UNIDO and performed the following projects: - Master Plan for Development of the Chemical Industry in Iran, - Master Plan for Development of the Chemical Industry in Algeria, - Master Plan for Development of the Petrochemical Industry in Algeria.